laravel/passport/UPGRADE.md

 - The `redirect` column has been replaced by the `redirect_uris` column.
 The new column needs to store an array of URLs.
 - The `personal_access_client` and `password_client` columns have been replaced by the `grant_types` column.
 The new column needs to store an array of OAuth 2 grant types.

 Passport's `Laravel\Passport\Database\Factories\ClientFactory` factory class has been updated to reflect the changes to this table.
-If you do not want to make these changes to your application's `oauth_clients` table, you may use the [old client factory class](https://github.com/laravel/passport/blob/12.x/database/factories/ClientFactory.php).
+If you do not want to make these changes to your application's `oauth_clients` table, you may use the [old Client factory class](https://github.com/laravel/passport/blob/12.x/database/factories/ClientFactory.php).

 ## Upgrading To 12.0 From 11.x